1mrano/public-apis/README.md

 | [Yandex.Weather](https://yandex.com/dev/weather/) | Assesses weather condition in specific locations | `apiKey` | Yes | No |

 **[⬆ Back to Index](#index)**
+# GitHub Activity Check
+Last used: July 20, 2025

+This is a test repo to prove GitHub usage.
+Edited by IMRANO.

 <br >
 <br >